FDMajora/ironmonqol/README.md

 use with FireRed V1.1
 Apply Intro patch, then this patch

 **IF YOU ARE USING IRONMON PATCHER .
 EXE, YOU MUST PATCH WITH THAT BEFORE THIS PATCH OR IT WILL OVERWRITE MT.
 MOON ITEMS BACK TO NORMAL BECAUSE ITS STUPID

+Additional Patch: disables the puzzle in Lt.
+Surge's Gym

 CHANGES IN THIS PATCH:
 *100% Item Spawns in Underground Pass, Routes 20 and 21, and in various locations around the Sevii Islands (credit to Dr. Maple for this code)